top of page

 PE: The goal in this class is to get the students moving.
 Concepts in game playing, teamwork, stretching and safe & fun exercises are emphasized.
 12 weeks or year-round, at parents' option.
 Curriculum to be developed by the teachers.

 Spanish: Students will learn basic words and conversations in Spanish.
 This is a 12-week class.
-Curriculum already in place (Homeschool Languages).
+Curriculum by World Languages.
+Offered as an alternative to Music.

 Food & Farming: Students will learn where food comes from, how food is grown and the different types of farms that exist.
 This is a 12-week class.
 This is offered as an alternative to PE.
 Curriculum already in place (Gather Round).

 Ukulele: Learn how to read music, play some tunes and become proficient playing the ukulele. $$ (Parents will need to purchase the instrument.)
-Open to SIX students in 2nd-5th grades.
+Open to SIX students in 2nd-6th grades.
 Curriculum to be developed by the teachers.
-Afternoon only in the 1st semester.
+Afternoon only in the 2nd semester.

 Grades 3 and 4

-Grades 3 and 4 can choose to have PE year-round or an alternate class.
+Grades 3 and 4 can choose between PE or Art.
+Either may be taken year-round or by semester.

 Art: Anything is possible in the class!
 From painting, drawing and charcoal to crafting, coloring and pastels, art is beautiful and messy.
 Students will learn basic art concepts while producing nice work for their parents’ walls.
 This is a 12-week class.
 Curriculum to be developed by the teachers.